TimothyJohnson0014/IT-Porfolio/Automated-AD-Deployment/README.md

 # Automated Active Directory Deployment & Domain Architecture

 ## Project Overview
-This project simulates the complete bare-metal setup and configuration of a centralized corporate network infrastructure using VMware Workstation.
+This project simulates the complete ground up setup and configuration of a corporate network infrastructure using VMware Workstation.

 ---